 Environmental, social and governance (ESG) concerns are rapidly emerging as critical factors that can impact and disrupt business, livelihoods, and life itself.
-Organizations are now aware of the significance of ESG compliance, though it is still considered primarily from a financial reporting lens.
+Organizations are now aware of the significance of ESG compliance, and in many jurisdictions, mandatory ESG reporting is already in effect.
+The EU's Corporate Sustainability Reporting Directive (CSRD) required Wave 1 companies to report from the financial year 2024, and the ISSB's IFRS S1 and S2 standards now serve as the global baseline for investor-focused sustainability disclosure.
 And despite there being several overlaps in terms of best practices, requirements, and reporting, many companies have still not integrated ESG reporting and compliance with their enterprise risk management (ERM) practices.
 As the risks continue to escalate, ESG will only increase in organizational importance, and become a permanent part of GRC.
 More specifically, it will become a risk category positioned under the overall risk umbrella of enterprise risk management.

 The question, of course, is why many organizations are still hesitant to adopt ESG as a business-critical requirement.
 Unfortunately, too many businesses still perceive environmental or social activism as irrational with little or no connection to business productivity and success.
 But today, extreme weather events, droughts and lessening snow packs, and global temperature increases are a reality, and instances of discrimination, incivility, and harassment are widely reported across the world, resulting widespread public condemnation, reputational damage, and demands for accountability.